polipettotechnologies2023/loligo-back/README.md

 -

 ### Step 3
 Try to create a new pull request and ask me for the approval in the group.
 After I've approved it, try to merge it int the main branch.
-As content of the PR, write something in the following list:
+As content of the PR, write something in the following list.

 List:
 -